cern-phone-apps/desktop-phone-app/README.md

 * `yarn electron-start`: Runs the application on development mode.

+## Run the application with debug mode in Visual Studio Code

+The project configuration is defined in .vscode folder.
+In this folder we have configured the debug of the Visual Studio Code.
+For execute in debug mode you only need go to the "bug" icon in the Visual Studio Code and press in start server.

 ## Testing the application

 Application can be tested in two different ways: